So, you would like to find out how much BoomTown is per month.

 A Questionable Traffic Conversion Tactic for Buyer Leads

-While checking if the single property listing pages were indexed by Google, I found something else I would consider questionable.
+While checking if Google indexed the single property listing pages, I found something else I would consider questionable.

 When you come on a property listing page as a buyer and then want to browse a little bit further and see more than one property, you will be forced to register via Facebook or email to keep looking.